diandrarad/NeuroFriends/README.md

 ### [Video Demo](https://youtu.be/5Mp0ZaFU1gs)

+# Overview
-### Description: NeuroFriends is a social networking site for neurodiverse individuals to connect and communicate with each other.
+NeuroFriends is a social networking site for neurodiverse individuals to connect and communicate with each other.
+The goal is to provide a safe and supportive space for individuals who are on the autism spectrum, have ADHD, or other neurological differences.

 # Technologies